smol-ai/ainews-web-2025/src/content/issues/24-09-06-ainews-reflection-70b-by-matt-from-it-department.md

 date: '2024-09-07T01:17:07.379983Z'
 original_slug: ainews-reflection-70b-by-matt-from-it-department
 description: >-
-  Reflection Tuning is a new technique for fine-tuning Llama 3.1 70B using a method similar to Chain of Thought, adding reflection and thinking sections to improve performance.
-The approach has received mixed reviews, with some concerns about contamination, coding performance, and reliance on system prompts, but overall positive feedback from the community.
+  **Reflection Tuning** technique has been used by a two-person team from **Hyperwrite** and **Glaive** to finetune **llama-3.1-70b**, showing strong performance improvements with minimal synthetic data.
+The approach builds on the concept of adding `thinking` and `reflection` steps to outputs, related to the **Chain of Thought** method.
+Despite some criticisms like contamination concerns, worse coding performance, and reliance on system prompts, the model has received positive reception and comparisons to **claude-3.5-sonnet**.
+The work highlights efficient instruction tuning and synthetic data generation for large models.
 companies:
   - hyperwrite
   - glaive
 models:
+  - llama-3.1-70b
+  - llama-3
-  - llama-3-1-70b
+  - claude-3.5-sonnet
 topics:
-  - reflection-tuning
+  - fine-tuning
   - chain-of-thought
-  - instruction-tuning
+  - instruction-following
   - synthetic-data
-  - llama-3
-  - llama-2
-  - llama-1
+  - quantization
-  - orca
+  - model-evaluation
-  - gsm8k
+  - prompt-engineering
+people:
-  - bigcodebench
+  - matt-shumer
-  - code-editing
+  - sahil-chaudhary
 ---